Find free rides and transportation for the disabled.

 Volunteers from churches and groups such as Catholic Charities will provide a ride to the Department of Veterans Affairs hospitals or offices.
 Many volunteers will also sit with the patient while they go through treatment.
 Users of the DAV rides may have a small donation requested to reimburse the driver, but this is not required.

-Individuals with a disability are guaranteed some form of transportation, which is known as Paratransit.
+Individuals with a disability, whether adults or children, are guaranteed some form of transportation, which is known as Paratransit.
 The ADA as well as federal government is involved in ensuring this services is available nationwide.
+The free transportation services may offer rides to the doctor, the post office, or even a grocery store or hospital near you.
 The exact make up as well as extent of the programs available will vary widely.
 Some towns even call it a Dial-a-Ride program.

 When it comes to the form of transportation providing the free ride, more urban areas may rely on taxis while rural communities will often outsource the rides to several small, privately owned companies.
 No matter the mode selected, it needs to be able to get the individual, whether they have a disability or are senior citizens, to the appointment in question.